NogaMudrik/CREIMBO_Cross_Regional_Ensemble_Interactions_in_Multi_view_Brain_Observations/README.md

 ## TL;DR

-CREIMBO fits **one** interpretable model of brain-wide dynamics across neural recordings that **share no common neurons or brain areas**.
-It treats asynchronous, misaligned, multi-session recordings as diverse views of the same system, learns a set of **global sub-circuits** shared across sessions through graph-driven dictionary learning, and separates **session-invariant** dynamics from **session-specific** variation.
-Published at **ICLR 2025 (Spotlight)**.
+CREIMBO (Mudrik et al., 2025) fits one interpretable model of brain-wide dynamics from recordings that share no common neurons across sessions or regions.
+It treats asynchronous, misaligned, multi-session recordings as diverse views of the same system, learns a set of global sub-circuits shared across sessions through graph-driven dictionary learning, and separates session-invariant dynamics from session-specific variation.
+Published at ICLR 2025 (Spotlight).

 <p align="center">
   <img src="assets/creimbo_overview.png" width="820" alt="CREIMBO method overview: a global set of dynamics sub-circuits composed over time to reconstruct multiple sessions with non-overlapping neurons, recovering a unified model of ensemble interactions">